 Besides powdered cinnamon, Ceylon cinnamon is available in capsules to take by mouth.
 Some people boil cinnamon sticks in water, add honey or lemon, and drink as a tea.
 Ceylon cinnamon is good for making “cinnamon water.”
 It doesn’t carry the toxicity risk of cassia cinnamon.

-The National Center for Complementary and Integrative Health (NCCIH) states cinnamon supplements should be safe for most people when properly dosed.
+The National Center for Complementary and Integrative Health (NCCIH) states should be safe for most people when properly dosed.
 Cassia cinnamon contains coumarin.
 This can be toxic to the liver if taken in large amounts or over a long time.
 Ceylon has a smaller amount of coumarin in it, which makes it safer.

 Taking Ceylon cinnamon as a supplement for its anti-inflammatory and antioxidant effects likely will not hurt you.
 As long as you’re sure the cinnamon supplement you’re taking contains Ceylon cinnamon, you’ll have a very low risk of negative side effects.
 As with any alternative treatment, talk with your doctor before using Ceylon cinnamon.